stijn-dejongh/lovecraft_public_domain/manuscript/unknown_kadath.md

 to search all dreamland over for those whose likeness to this face might mark them as the gods' children, he now knew that he need not do so.
-Certainly, the great face carven on that mountain was of no strange sort, but the kin of such as he had seen often in the taverns of the seaport Celepha&iuml;s which lies in Ooth-Nargai beyond the Tanarian Hills and is ruled over by that King Kuranes whom Carter once knew in waking life.
-Every year sailors with such a face came in dark ships from the north to trade their onyx for the carved jade and spun gold and little red singing birds of Celepha&iuml;s, and it was clear that these could be no others than the half-gods he sought.
+Certainly, the great face carven on that mountain was of no strange sort, but the kin of such as he had seen often in the taverns of the seaport Celephaîs which lies in Ooth-Nargai beyond the Tanarian Hills and is ruled over by that King Kuranes whom Carter once knew in waking life.
+Every year sailors with such a face came in dark ships from the north to trade their onyx for the carved jade and spun gold and little red singing birds of Celephaîs, and it was clear that these could be no others than the half-gods he sought.
 Where they dwelt, there must the cold waste lie close, and within it unknown Kadath and its onyx castle for the Great Ones.
-So to Celepha&iuml;s he must go, far distant from the isle of Oriab, and in such parts as would take him back to Dylath-Leen and up the Skai to the bridge by Nir, and again into the enchanted wood of the zoogs, whence the way would bend northward through the garden lands by Oukranos to the gilded spires of Thran, where he might
+So to Celephaîs he must go, far distant from the isle of Oriab, and in such parts as would take him back to Dylath-Leen and up the Skai to the bridge by Nir, and again into the enchanted wood of the zoogs, whence the way would bend northward through the garden lands by Oukranos to the gilded spires of Thran, where he might